coldclimate/theapproachablegeek.co.uk/content/blog/friends.md

 ### party

-I'm pretty social and try had at gatherings not to just talk to people I know, and it looks like it works well for meeting people and building friendships.
+I'm pretty social and try hard at gatherings not to just talk to people I know, and it looks like it works well for meeting people and building friendships.
 As much as possible I never say no to a social gathering (though I have a track record of letting work get in the way)

 ### school